actions/github-script/README.md

 # script

-This action makes it easy to quickly write a script in your workflow that uses the GitHub API and the workflow execution context.
+This action makes it easy to quickly write a script in your workflow that uses the GitHub API and the workflow run context.

 In order to use this action, a `script` input is provided.
 The value of that input should be the body of an asynchronous function call.
 Two arguments will be provided: